35 Self-help Solutions To Help You Stop Examination Malpractice As A Student

 Your kind of friends will either encourage or discourage you, so choose well.
 And once you’ve got some good friends, ensure you maintain them.

-The type of friends you keep have a way of influencing your lifestyle.
-If you work with people that are constantly unserious, you too maybe negatively influenced; despite your efforts to change.
+The type of friends you keep has a way of influencing your lifestyle.
+If you work with people that are constantly unserious, you too may be negatively influenced; despite your efforts to change.

-Therefore it is advisable to break away from such interactions, and make friends with people that share the same goal with you.
+Therefore it is advisable to break away from such interactions and make friends with people that share the same goal as you.
 It might be difficult to break away from longstanding friendships, but consider telling them about your desire to stop the malpractice.
 If they refuse, then make the revolution yourself.

 5. Don’t see an exam as a do-or-die affair